ll918/detect_https_proxy/README.md

 ## N.B.
-www.blogger.com sometime return alternate fingerprint: f377e4d22b65f816117e28897267ee8fa90e75a8.
+www.blogger.com sometime return alternate certificate with fingerprint: f377e4d22b65f816117e28897267ee8fa90e75a8.
 This appear to be a false positive.
 I need to figure the cause.